maxzheng/workspace-tools/README.rst

 Why use workspace-tools
 -----------------------
-* One tool to seamlessly manage / integrate all workspace tools, from commit to publish.
+* One tool to seamlessly manage / integrate all workspace tools, from create to publish.
 * It is SCM agnostic (for git/git-svn and svn (commit/push command support later)).
 No need to remember different commands to run.
 * Simplified command execution for common workflow (instead of several commands to push a branch, just run 'push' command)
 * Path aware context commands that runs command across all products (try diff in workspace directory to see diffs for all products!)